Scientific Advisory Board

 His major interest is novel therapies for the early detection and prevention of lung cancer.
 His studies have set standards for the treatment of lung cancer; they have identified issues of natural history and biomarkers to aid in prognosis and therapy selection.

 W. Jeffery Edenfield, MD brings to Inteliquet more than 25 years of expertise in all aspects of clinical oncology, including translational oncology research, cancer care and care delivery.
-As the CMO, he works to enhance Inteliquet’s platform, so that it can contribute to improved outcomes through personalized treatment for patients needing access to clinical trials.
+As a strategic medical advisor, he works to enhance Inteliquet’s platform, so that it can contribute to improved outcomes through personalized treatment for patients needing access to clinical trials.

 Dr. Edenfield is Medical Director at the Institute for Translational Oncology Research (ITOR) at Greenville Health System (GHS) Cancer Institute, which advances care on multiple levels, including facilitating pioneering research and clinical care delivery.
 He oversees phase I and first-in-human clinical trials for new cancer medications and manages its Biorepository Services.